-The People have the power, but only if they exercise that power.
-That’s why we must have the authority to speak our minds, why we must covet our individual liberties and challenge the forces that try to contain them.
-It also means that people who offend us, people who harbor hatred and ignorance, also have that authority, but as Savio eloquently expressed, absolute freedom is what can moderate the will of the machine.
+The People have the power, but only if we exercise that power.
+We must have the authority to speak our minds, we must covet our individual liberties and challenge the forces that try to contain them.
+That also means people who offend, people who harbor hatred and ignorance, also have that authority, but as Savio eloquently expressed – absolute freedom is what can moderate the will of the machine.

 The machine can become tyranny and the freedom to express ourselves and to stand up for our rights is the only force with the aggregate strength to overcome it.

-A few years ago I made a pilgrimage to Berkeley with a friend so that we could see Sather gate and Sproul Hall where the Freedom of Speech Movement began.
+A few years ago I made a pilgrimage to Berkeley to see Sather gate and Sproul Hall where the Freedom of Speech Movement began.
 I stood in awe as I imagined the passion and conviction of Mario Savio and others who created a movement that clearly reverberates to this day.

 And what struck me is that it hasn’t changed.
 The trees have grown, but, the student’s tables with causes and speakers, inviting passersby to join clubs and rallies to support equal rights, environmental issues and First Amendment freedoms, still line the path…

-We are strong, America, but we are corroding the principle of freedom by limiting its relevance in a political dogfight to define it according to our specific agendas.
-We will remain strong only if we respect the freedom our Constitution protects, not simply by stating our entitlement to it, but by recognizing the challenges that come with it.
+We remain strong only if we respect the freedom our Constitution protects, not simply by stating our entitlement to it, but by recognizing the challenges and responsibilities that come with it.

 To put our bodies upon the gears.